Analysis | Almost none of the deaths linked to recent protests are known to have been committed by protesters

 Marvin Francois.
 Shot on May 31 in Kansas City, Mo.
 Francois was shot by an unknown assailant as he was picking up his son from a protest.

 John Tiggs.
 Shot on May 31 in Chicago.
-Tiggs was shot by an unidentified suspect as he was entering a store which had been looted.
-Two suspects arrested shortly after Tiggs’s death were later released.
+Tiggs was shot by an unidentified assailant as he was entering a store which had been looted.
+Two people arrested shortly after Tiggs’s death were later released.

 Myqwon Blanchard.
 Shot on May 31 in Riverside, Ill.
 Blanchard was shot by an unknown assailant in an incident apparently unrelated to protests.

 David McAtee.
 Shot on June 1 in Louisville.
-McAtee, who ran a popular barbecue store was shot and killed by members of the National Guard after he apparently fired at them with a handgun.
+McAtee, who ran a popular barbecue store, was shot and killed by members of the National Guard after he apparently fired at them with a handgun.

 Italia Kelly.
 Shot on June 1 in Davenport, Iowa.
 Kelly was allegedly shot by Parker Belz, who Kelly’s family says had previously made threats against her and her sister.
-The shooting was apparently not related to a protest Kelly was attending.
+The shooting was apparently unrelated to a protest Kelly was attending.
 Belz has been charged with murder.

 Marquis Tousant.
 Shot on June 1 in Davenport, Iowa.
 Tousant was shot by an unknown shooter near a protest.